-EDUC 846 · Academic Writing for Graduate Students 3 Credits
+EDUC 846 · Academic Writing for Graduate Students 4 Credits

 Application of the process approach and stylistic devices appropriate to research writing.
 Synthesis of others' work through summarizing, paraphrasing, and quoting.
 Demonstration of knowledge and skill in using APA citation style.
 Practicing of curiosity, open-mindedness, humility, and intellectual courage.
 Scaffolded approach to creation of a research paper or literature review.
+Repeatable course: Course may be repeated for credit.

-EDUC 850 · Doctoral Research III 3 Credits
+EDUC 850 · Doctoral Research III 4 Credits

-Exploration and examination of both qualitative and quantitative research, including sampling, measurement, data collection, and analysis.
+Exploration and examination of both gualitative and guantitative research, including sampling, measurement, data collection, and analysis.
 Training in the use of both qualitative and quantitative data analysis software.
 Integration of faith and/or ethical values in research.
 Application of research design and theories to the dissertation prospectus.